steve-c-thompson/standup-bot-serverless/README.md

 ### Querying DynamoDB
 The `context.ts` file sets up some fake credentials, and we need these to query the DynamoDB instance using the [aws cli](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/dynamodb/index.html#cli-aws-dynamodb).

+This command will scan the local DynamoDB instance for all items the table `local_STANDUP_STATUS`.
 ```
 AWS_ACCESS_KEY_ID=not-a-real-access-key-id AWS_SECRET_ACCESS_KEY=not-a-real-access-key aws dynamodb scan --table-name local_STANDUP_STATUS  --endpoint-url http://localhost:4566
 ```